Posts Tagged ‘re-entry’

 Yoga and Meditation Improve Life Behind Bars and Beyond

-By Christopher Zoukis The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. reoffend.
+Yoga and meditation have a host of benefits for prisoners.
+The Bureau of Justice Statistics has found that within five years of release, 76 percent of prisoners released in the U.S. re-offend.
 Breaking this cycle requires radical reforms in rehabilitation methods, and some surprising approaches are showing promising results — downward dog and mantra chanting.
-Educational and vocational programs already in place for…
+Educational

-By Christopher Zoukis The U.S. Supreme Court’s 8-1 mid-January decision in Hurst v.
+The U.S. Supreme Court’s 8-1 mid-January decision in Hurst v.
 Florida overturned the way Florida decides on imposing the death penalty, saying it was unconstitutional because juries weren’t allowed to make the ultimate decision.
-Now, the high court has recently told Alabama’s Court of Criminal Appeals to review whether that Florida case…
+Now, the high court has recently told Alabama’s Court of Criminal Appeals to review whether that Florida case means Alabama must

 By Estefania Florez / The Daily Illini The Education Justice Project is hosting a symposium on higher education programs in prison until Sunday.
-“Our mission is to build a model college in prison program that demonstrates the positive impacts of higher education upon incarcerated students, the family, the neighbors to which they return, the host institution…
+“Our mission is to build a model college-in-prison program that demonstrates the positive impacts of higher education upon incarcerated students, the family, the neighbors to which they return, the host institution – the

 Stevie Vigil, childhood friend and aspiring plus-size model has been charged for providing the gun Evan Ebel used on March 19 to kill Tom Clements, Colorado Correctional Chief.